fistons/TinyTinyFeed/README.md

 Artworks from my wife [Namida](https://www.facebook.com/NamidaArt) (or [here](http://namida-art.com)) - Kuddos to her

-If you want, you can send me a [gift](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TPHRD64MV2B5U)
+If you want, buy me some [coffee](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TPHRD64MV2B5U)

 ## Release notes

+* V1.10
+    * Status text now shows when the widget is updating
+    * Fix the color of the refresh button

 * V1.9
     * Add a nice refresh button, more useless friendly than the "click on the status bar to refresh" thing.
     * Fix the null url issue
     * Fix the non-trimmed preference settings
     * Refactorisation and cleaning

 * V1.8
     * Correct a bug that appear with version 1.15.3: the excerpt of the articles was empty.
 Now, you can choose the lenght of characters of the exceprt in the setting